Vorkharium/vorkharium.github.io/_posts/2024-11-12-HTB-Editorial-Write-up.md

 # Password: 080217_Producti0n_2023!@
 ```

-### Using sudo -l to find out we can run a python script as sudo
+### Using sudo -l to find out we can run a python script with sudo
 Lets use sudo -l and see what we get:

 ```shell